 digital transformation statistics best DEX practices

-• 44.
-Approximately 44% of skills will need updating due to AI sustainability and deglobalization.
-Individuals will have to pay attention to analytical thinking and creativity the most.
-Technology literacy, lifelong learning, and flexibility follow closely.
-Manual dexterity and sensory processing (vision, hearing, touch, taste, smell) will be in less demand.
+• 54.
+Approximately 39% of skills will need updating due to AI sustainability and deglobalization.
+Individuals will have to pay attention to analytical thinking and resilience the most.
+Technology literacy and leadership follow closely.

 Digital Employee Experience (DEX)

-• 49.
-As stated in 1E’s digital transformation statistics, 91% of ITDMs see DEX as crucial to operational efficiency.
+• 61.
+As stated in Ivanti digital transformation statistics, 87% of IT teams see DEX as crucial to productivity.

 digital transformation statistics challenges to the employee’s digital experience

-• 54.
-In the US, 55% of employees prefer remote work for at least three days a week due to DX.
+• 65.
+In the US, 68% to 71% of employees prefer remote work for at least three days a week due to DX.

 Digital Transformation Statistics on Customer Relations